FooBarShebang/phyqus_lib/Documents/Tests/TE001_base_classes.md

 **Verification method:** T

-**Test goal:** Correctness of implementation of instantiation of measurement with uncertanty data type class
+**Test goal:** Correctness of implementation of arithmetics with the measurement with uncertanty data type class

 **Expected result:** The calculations (normal error propagation model via measurements with uncertainties arithmetics) are performed according the formulas given in the design / reference document [UD001](../References/UD001_base_classes.md), including the special cases of the second operand being the same object.
 The TypeError sub-class exception is raised if the second argument is incompatible data type, and ValueError sub-class exception is raised if division by zero is bound to occur or a negative 'mean' value is raised into non-integer power.